Why Summer Feels Different When You're Neurodivergent

 For so many people, this time of year brings up fears about being judged, shamed, or looked at differently because of body shape.

 It can look like it’s about clothes, holidays, abs, or confidence.
+But underneath, it’s often about:

 • safety